connordelacruz/webdriver-test-tools/EXAMPLE_TEST_PROJECT.md

 # Test Project Example

-A quick example test project using the `webdriver_test_tools` framework.
-Source code for the examples can be found [here](docs/example/example-project/).
+A quick example test project using `webdriver_test_tools`.
+Source code for the example project can be found [here](docs/example/example-project/).

-## WORK IN PROGRESS

-This documentation is currently a work in progress and is missing some sections.

-**TODO:** link to example project to see full source code

----

 ## Initialize the project